-Total cash obligations \$ 3,612,263 Accreted value of the discount and premium of 3.00% Notes and 7.125% Notes 1,166
+Total cash obligations \$ 3,540,009

+Accreted value of the discount and premium of 3.00% Notes and 7.125% Notes 3,007

+-

-Balance as of December 31, 2005 \$ 3,613,429
+Balance as of December 31, 2006 \$ 3,543,016

+,

 The holders of the Company's 5.0% Notes have the right to require the Company to repurchase their notes on specified dates prior to the maturity date in 2010, but the Company may pay the purchase price by issuing shares of Class A common stock, subject to certain conditions.
 Obligations with respect to the right of the holders to put the 5.0% Notes have been included in the table above as if such notes mature the date on which the put rights become exercisable in 2007.
+In February 2007, the Company conducted a cash tender offer for its outstanding 5.0% Notes to enable note holders to exercise their right to require the Company to purchase their notes.
+(See note 19.)

-9. DERIVATIVE FINANCIAL INSTRUMENTS
+8. DERIVATIVE FINANCIAL INSTRUMENTS

-The Company has entered into interest rate protection agreements to manage exposure on its variable rate debt.
+The Company has entered into interest rate protection agreements to manage exposure on the variable rate debt under its credit facilities and to manage variability in cash flows relating to forecasted interest payments in connection with the likely issuance of new fixed rate debt that the Company expects to issue on or before July 31, 2007.
 Under these agreements, the Company is exposed to credit risk to the extent that a counterparty fails to meet the terms of a contract.
 Such exposure is limited to the current value of the contract at the time the counterparty fails to perform.
-The Company believes its contracts as of December 31, 2005 and 2004 are with credit worthy institutions.
+The Company believes its contracts as of December 31, 2006 and 2005 are with credit worthy institutions.

-During the fourth quarter of 2005, the Company entered into eight interest rate swap agreements to manage exposure to variable rate interest obligations under its new American Tower and SpectraSite credit facilities.
-The Company has designated all eight of these swaps as cash flow hedges.
+During the fourth quarter of 2005 and January 2006, the Company entered into a total of ten interest rate swap agreements to manage exposure to variable rate interest obligations under its American Tower and SpectraSite credit facilities which the Company has designated as cash flow hedges.
+The eight American Tower swaps have an aggregate notional amount of \$450.0 million and fixed rates ranging between 4.63% and 4.88% and the two SpectraSite swaps have an aggregate notional amount of \$100.0 million and a fixed rate of 4.95%.